mapninja/Earthsys144/week06/02_TURN_IN_sampling_and_interpolation_with_qgis.md

 ### Project Setup

 1. Create a new folder for this lab on your computer.
-2. Place `ChirDEM.tif` in that folder (or extract it from L12.zip).
+2. Place `ChirDEM.tif` in that folder.
 3. Create a new QGIS project in that same folder and save it as `sampling_interpolation.qgz`.
 4. You will create all output layers (sample points, interpolated rasters, etc.) in this project folder.